ddterm/gnome-shell-extension-ddterm/docs/Install.md

 [Build.md]: /docs/Build.md

-### 2. Install the package
+### 2. Install the bundle

-After downloading or building the package, run the following command to install
+After downloading or building the bundle, run the following command to install
 it:

     gnome-extensions install -f /path/to/ddterm@amezin.github.com.shell-extension.zip

 > [!TIP]
-> Instead of installing the package on your system, you can test it in a
+> Instead of installing the bundle on your system, you can test it in a
 > [nested (windowed) GNOME Shell], or in a [virtual machine].

 [nested (windowed) GNOME Shell]: /docs/Debug.md